Simultaneous symplectic spectral decomposition of positive semidefinite matrices: Applications

 \section{Applications}

 We discuss two applications of the main result in this section.
 The first application is a characterization of two mean zero Gaussian states to be decomposed into normal modes by a common Gaussian unitary operation.
-The second application is deriving an analytical expression for the partition function in statistical thermodynamics in terms of the symplectic eigenvalues of positive definite matrices of the associated quadratic Hamiltonians.
+The second application is deriving an analytical expression for the partition function in statistical thermodynamics in terms of the symplectic eigenvalues of the positive definite matrix of the associated quadratic Hamiltonian.